 If you want to tidy up your viewing life or want to hide the fact you have been watching re-runs of something embarrassing, you’re not alone.
 We here at TechJunkie don’t judge.
 We all have TV show favorites we would never admit to and will keep your secret safe.
 I will even show you how to delete watched movie history on Netflix and Hulu to keep that secret a little safer.

-Also see our article Netflix: How to Delete Recently Watched, and Edit Continue Watching
+Also see our article How To Delete & Remove Recently Watched on Netflix

 The ability to track everything you do on Netflix or Hulu is useful for the majority of the time.
 However, it does bare your soul to other people who use your account or use the service with you.
 That’s when deleting viewing history can come in useful.
 If you have just binge-watched the entire run of Fresh Prince of Bel Air and don’t want anyone to know, I’ve got your back.

 If you need to delete your Netflix watched movie history, you will need to do it on either your computer or cell phone.
 I’ll show you how to do both.